“I just can’t seem to get any traction.”

 1. Lack of focus

-A lot of us take pride in being able to multi-task but research has found that multi-tasking is inefficient.
+A lot of us, especially women, take pride in being able to multi-task but research has found that multi-tasking is inefficient.
 We are so busy multi-tasking activities that we don’t get any completed.
 There’s a certain point where you have to stop giving yourself an “A” for effort and start looking for actual results.
 So stop trying to do eight things at once and focus on one project at a time.
 At first it will be hard because all the other things that you need to do keep popping into your brain.
 Remind them that they will get their turn.

 Reinforce your focus by asking yourself these questions:

 - How does this activity relate to my overall business goals?

 - Does this activity directly lead to bringing revenue into my account, business or personal?

 - Is this the most important thing I can be doing at this point in time?

 If the activity you are involved in doesn’t directly address your goals and needs, you are wasting your time.
 As a reminder, print these questions out in large font and post them over your work space.

 The other thing you need to know is that your brain can only focus for an hour or two at a time.
 Take breaks every hour, clear your brain for ten minutes and then go back to work.
 I find people get lost in the task and lose focus when they don’t take breaks.